meeshkan/properties-driven-development-tutorial/ARTICLE.md

 ## Example project: sorted dictionary

-As an example project, we'll build our own **sorted dictionary** that keeps its keys in sorted order.
+As an example project, we'll build our own **sorted dictionary** in Python.
+We call the datastructure `SortedDict` and expect it to always keep its keys in sorted order.
 Such a `SortedDict` might be useful for keeping, for example, users in the order they logged into your application.
+You're also able to traverse the sorted list of key-value pairs in linear time.

-We implement the sorting using a standard [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree) built by ourselves.
-Because the tree is unbalanced, the worst-case running time of search, insert and delete operations is `O(n)`, where `n` is the number of keys.
+We implement the sorting using a standard [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree).
+While the average running time for insert, search and delete operations in binary search tree is `O(lg(n))`, where `n` is the number of keys, the worst-case running time for such operations is linear.
 Therefore, you should use [`sortedcontainers`](https://github.com/grantjenks/python-sortedcontainers/) for production usage.

 Implementing sorted dictionary makes a good example for properties-driven development for various reasons.
 First, it shows that PBT is not only for functional programming but just as useful for implementing a mutable dictionary.
 Second, while the implementation is straight-forward, it's also complex enough to deserve good tests.
-Especially the deletion logic is prone to logic.
+Especially the deletion logic is error-prone.
 Finally, because the implementation is based on the well-known binary search tree, we can resort to simple reference implementations in this article.

+For the simplicity of this article, we assume the keys are integers and that the keys themselves are used for comparison (instead of providing a custom callable per value like `SortedDict` in `sortedcontainers` does).

 ### What should it do?

-To come up with properties, the first step is to play around with the expected API of your implementation and try to generalize that.
-For simplicity of presentation, we assume the keys are integers and that the keys are always used for comparison (instead of providing a custom callable per value).
+To come up with properties, we first need to come up with the requirements for our `SortedDict`.
+To do that, we'll first simply play around with the expected API.

 First, we probably expect we can search for an inserted key: